Scroll to content

 Pupil Premium

-The challenge for any school following on from Covid outbreaks and lockdowns is to recognise that our children’s needs both emotionally and educationally are unlikely to be the same as pre Covid.
-Our School Strategic Plan for 2021/2022 recognised the need to reconsider what we do and how we do it when we recognise that the children’s experience of education will have been different since March 2020.
-It points out that some children will have received positive home tuition whilst others very little.
-Some children will have been regular attenders at school as their parents were key workers but again this didn’t apply to everyone.
+The challenge for any school following on from covid lockdowns is to recognise that our children’s needs both emotionally and educationally are unlikely to be the same as pre covid at this point in time.
+Our School Strategic Plan for 25/26 recognised the need to reconsider what we do and how we do it when we recognise that the children’s experience of education will still be having an impact post Covid although this has been 5 years, there is a long term effect that has an impact on our children to date.

 Our approach to ensuring that our ‘vulnerable/disadvantaged’ children receive the support they need and achieve the best outcomes, as described above, could be best described as global.
 We do not believe that one element of support is the best and only approach.
-For instance, we have recently been able to re-open our Breakfast Club which is free to all of our children.
+For instance, our Breakfast Club which is free to all of our Pupil Premium children avoiding stigmatisation, creates opportunities for our families.
 Our view is that we would rather have some families access it that could afford to pay than have only children from Pupil Premium households attending.
-Currently of our children in receipt of Pupil Premium attend.
-This figure was 10% before the pandemic.
+Currently 33% of our Breakfast Club children are in receipt of Pupil Premium this correlates with our whole school PP allocation.
 Our Breakfast Club began because we recognised that a number of our children came to school hungry.
-Given the current cost of living crisis and the nationwide need for foodbanks, the Breakfast Club fulfils an even more vital role.
+Given the current cost of living and the continuing housing situation as well as the nationwide need for foodbanks, the Breakfast Club fulfils an even more vital role.
 It ensures that our families, even those whose children don’t quite fall within the Pupil Premium parameters, still have access to food and a well organised/structured start to the school day.
-We also run after school clubs which are free for our children in receipt of Pupil Premium with a minimal charge for others.
+Governors have taken the decision to charge those not in receipt for this service, so we can re-direct PP funding to areas which we have identified in a higher need to support children’s attainment.
+We also run after school clubs which are free for our children in receipt of Pupil Premium with a subsidised charge for others.
 The clubs are aimed at providing a quality of care and additional opportunities which add further layers to our curriculum.

 Within the school day we also run nurture groups for children who have emotional needs that need positive and direct support.
-Our TA’s run these sessions.
+TA’s run these sessions and receive training to .

 It was noted by Ofsted that Catch Up/Recovery programmes had, in a lot of schools, resulted in some negative outcomes for pupils as an unforeseen consequence was that those children missed out on other elements of their learning.
-Our approach has been to increase classroom support in the form of Teaching Assistants supporting individual and groups.
+Our approach has been to increase classroom support in the form of Teaching Assistants supporting individuals and groups, but we run a specific and rolling programme of Mastery led by a teaching member of staff.
+Children who have identified gaps have a bespoke and tailored intervention package delivered on a 1:1 basis.
 Mundy Junior School has a long established and externally recognised approach to our use of T.A.s.
 Ofsted commented ‘The Teaching Assistants are very well directed, and they support learning exceptionally well, especially for pupils who are at risk of falling behind’.
 A significant amount of our Pupil Premium Money and Catch Up/Recovery funding has been used to ensure that our TAs are an important element of our teaching team.
-The Education Endowment Foundation research used to show that TA’s had an impact on pupil progress of minus one month.
-It now states that their impact is plus four months.
+The Education Endowment Foundation research used to show that TA’s had an impact on pupil progress.

-Other interventions to support our vulnerable families over the past academic year have been to supply:
+Other interventions to support our Pupil Premium families over the past academic year have been to supply:

 • Holiday camps for vulnerable children both paid for and with the provision of staff to enable those with high needs to access holiday facilities, ensuring parental respite and quality of support for children.